tfehlmann/vscode-snakefmt-provider/README.md

 ## Features

 This extensions uses `snakefmt` to format your `Snakemake` code.
+It can also supports formatting `Python` code.
 It automatically checks if your Snakemake file is formatted according to `snakefmt`.
 You can disable this feature by setting `snakefmt.disableLinting = true`.
+This feature is disabled per default for `Python` files and can be enabled with `snakefmt.enablePythonLinting = true`.

 Files or code chunks can be formatted on-demand by right clicking in the document and selecting "Format Document", or by using the associated keyboard shortcut